-Apart from the necessary estimation of covariance matrices, the algorithm's computational bottleneck is the eigenvector/eigenvalue decomposition of $S^{-1}AC_qA^TS^{-T}$ .
-The time taken for the Matlab implementation of the algorithm to run on a 512 × 512 image using a PC with a Pentium IV processor is approximately 2/2 minutes per denoising iteration compared to 45 seconds when model 2 is omitted from the algorithm, so the method is quite computationally demanding.
+Apart from the necessary estimation of covariance matrices, the algorithm's computational bottleneck is the eigenvector/eigenvalue decomposition of $S^{-1}AC_qA^TS^{-T}$.
+The time taken for the Matlab implementation of the algorithm to run on a 512×512 image using a PC with a Pentium IV processor is approximately 2.5 min per denoising iteration compared to 45 s when model 2 is omitted from the algorithm, so the method is quite computationally demanding.

 IV.
-NEIGHBOURHOOD SUPPORT
+NEIGHBORHOOD SUPPORT

-There is a tradeoff with regard to the size of neighbourhood used for GSM based denoising.
-On one hand it is desirable that the support of the Wiener filter is large to take advantage of the correlations between coefficients in the redundant transform.
-However, because the variance of wavelet coefficients can change over a relatively short distance, a larger window can result in an inaccurate estimate for $p_z(z)$ .
+There is a tradeoff with regard to the size of neighborhood used for GSM based denoising.
+On one hand, it is desirable that the support of the Wiener filter is large to take advantage of the correlations between coefficients in the redundant transform.
+However, because the variance of wavelet coefficients can change over a relatively short distance, a larger window can result in an inaccurate estimate for $p_z(z)$.
 This tradeoff is also discussed by Mihçak et al. [19].

-In recent literature the neighbourhood size is generally selected in an ad hoc manner.
+In recent literature, the neighborhood size is generally selected in an ad hoc manner.
 There are many variations in window selection for variance estimation and GSM based denoising methods.
-Voloshynovskiy et al. use different sized neighbourhoods at different scales [20].
-Strela et al. use differently shaped neighbourhoods for different directional subbands with a more primitive form of GSM denoising in an attempt to capture the correlation structure along edges [21].
-Mihçak et al. determine the size of the neighbourhood dynamically for each neighbourhood using a technique called the bootstrap method [19].
-Finally, for GSM denoising using the Steerable Pyramid transform [1] Portilla et al. hand optimised the neighbourhood structure and chose a '3x3+p' neighbourhood consisting of the coefficient to be denoised, the eight surrounding coefficients from the same directional subband and the parent coefficient at the same spatial location from the adjacent coarser scale.
-Note that the inclusion of parent coefficient in the neighbourhood is consistent with the 'persistence across scale' property described in §II-C.
+Voloshynovskiy et al. use different sized neighborhoods at different scales [20].
+Strela et al. use differently shaped neighborhoods for different directional subbands with a more primitive form of GSM denoising in an attempt to capture the correlation structure along edges [21].
+Mihçak et al. determine the size of the neighborhood dynamically for each neighborhood using a technique called the bootstrap method [19].
+Finally, for GSM denoising using the steerable pyramid transform [1], Portilla et al. hand optimized the neighborhood structure and chose a " $3 \times 3 + p$ " neighborhood consisting of the coefficient to be denoised, the eight surrounding coefficients from the same directional subband and the parent coefficient at the same spatial location from the adjacent coarser scale.
+Note that the inclusion of parent coefficient in the neighborhood is consistent with the "persistence across scale" property described in Section II-C.

-A. Optimal fixed neighbourhood
+A. Optimal Fixed Neighborhood

-For the denoising algorithm implemented, a number of different neighbourhood windows were considered.
-The optimal fixed neighbourhood was found to be a '++p' neighbourhood which contains the coefficient to be denoised, the four directly adjacent coefficients (which together form the shape of a '+') and the parent coefficient.
-It was found to produce marginally better results than the 3x3+p neighbourhood.
-A smaller neighbourhood makes sense because the DT-CWT is less redundant than the Steerable Pyramid and has a complex coefficient at each spatial location whereas the Steerable Pyramid coefficients are real, so the locations of DT-CWT coefficients are more sparsely populated.
-Hence, the variance of a DT-CWT coefficient is likely to become decorrelated over fewer coefficients than for the Steerable Pyramid.
+For the denoising algorithm implemented, a number of different neighborhood windows were considered.
+The optimal fixed neighborhood was found to be a "+ + p" neighborhood which contains the coefficient to be denoised, the four directly adjacent coefficients (which together form the shape of a "+") and the parent coefficient.
+It was found to produce marginally better results than the $3 \times 3 + p$ neighborhood.
+A smaller neighborhood makes sense because the DT-CWT is less redundant than the steerable pyramid and has a complex coefficients are real, so the locations of DT-CWT coefficients are more sparsely populated.
+Hence, the variance of a DT-CWT coefficient is likely to become decorrelated over fewer coefficients than for the steerable pyramid.

-The possibility of using smooth windows, i.e. windows where some coefficients are given less weight than others, has been investigated.
-This problem is non-trivial.
-Even if a system is devised to implement a smooth window, there is still the problem of how to assign weights to the coefficients in the neighbourhood.
-The techniques developed are not included in the algorithm here due to their limited benefit, added complexity and computational requirements.
+The possibility of using smooth windows, i.e., windows where some coefficients are given less weight than others, has been investigated.
+This problem is nontrivial.
+Even if a system is devised to implement a smooth window, there is still the problem of how to assign weights to the coefficients in the neighborhood.
+The techniques developed are not included in the algorithm here due to their limited benefit, added complexity, and computational requirements.

-B. Subband dependent neighbourhoods
+B. Subband Dependent Neighborhoods